 Erez Katz, CEO and CoFounder of Lucena Research

 It’s no secret that utilizing alternative data for investment decisions is on the rise.
-In the last two years alone the total spent on alternative data increased by over 150% and
+In the last two years alone the total spent on alternative data increased by over 150% and is expected to grow substantially more by 2020.

 This accelerated growth has driven data consumers to seek efficient methods of sifting through vast amounts of data.
 Here are several examples of how utilizing quantitative research can help you qualify which data is best suited for further research and ultimately investment decisions.